petk/php-build-system/README.md

  └─ ...
 ```

-### 8.1. \*nix build system diagram
+### 6.1. \*nix build system diagram

 ![PHP *nix build system using Autotools](docs/images/autotools.svg)

-### 8.2.
+### 6.2.
 Build requirements

-Before being able to built PHP on Linux and other \*nix systems, there are some
+Before you can build PHP on Linux and other Unix-like systems, you must first
-3rd party requirements that need to be installed.
-Note that these names differ
-from system to system.
-Here, a simplifed names are used.
-For building PHP from
+install certain third-party requirements.
+It's important to note that the names
+of these requirements may vary depending on your specific system.
+For the sake
+of simplicity, we will use generic names here.
+When building PHP from source,
-source, you will need a library with development files.
-Such libraries are
+one crucial requirement is a library containing development files.
+Such
-packaged with names of `libfoo-dev`, `libfoo-devel`, or similar.
-For example,
+libraries are typically packaged under names like `libfoo-dev`, `libfoo-devel`,
+or similar conventions.
+For instance, to install the `libzip` library, you would
-for the `libzip` library below, install the `libzip-dev` (or `libzip-devel`)
+look for the `libzip-dev` (or `libzip-devel`) package.
-package.

 Required: